 You're a plumber.
 An electrician.
 A joiner.
-You've got a full week of jobs, a van that needs servicing, and a customer who still hasn't replied about that quote.
+You've got a full week of jobs, a van that needs servicing, and a customer who still hasn't replied about that quote — if you'd like the quote document itself to start doing more of the convincing, here's how to put a quote for a job together properly.
 The last thing you wanted this April was HMRC changing how you do your tax.

 This isn't a guide written by accountants for accountants.
 It's a plain-English walkthrough of what Making Tax Digital actually means for a self-employed tradesperson, what you have to do, what software makes sense, and how going digital with your records doesn't have to become another full-time job.